 02. Things to Know Before Going to Japan: How to Pay for Things in Japan

-This Japan Travel Guide will let you know not only you don’t tip in Japan but you never hand over your credit card or cash to the service provider.
-As a first-time traveler to Japan, you should look for a small tray near the register where you place your credit card or cash.
-I can’t tell you how many times I took out my credit card to give to the salesperson then remember to put it on the tray.
-This Japan Travel Tip reminds you to know how to pay for things in Japan respectfully.
+This travel guide for Japan will inform you that tipping is not customary in Japan and it is also not appropriate to directly hand over your credit card or cash to the service provider.
+As a first-time traveler to Japan, you should look for a small tray near the register where you can place your credit card or cash.
+I have personally made the mistake of trying to hand over my credit card to the salesperson, only to remember to place it on the tray.
+This travel tip for Japan serves as a reminder to be respectful when paying for things in Japan.

 03. Things to Know Before Going to Japan: The Best Form of Payment in Japan